growr-xyz/growr-documentation/flows/F-Protocol-Governance.md

 ### Pool Factory governance
 The Governance Board will manage the deployed instance of the Pool Factory smart contract and will decide on:
 - Applicable lending pool parameters
-- Backstop potentially fraudulent pools
+- Backstop pools of potentially fraudulent Liquidity Providers

 ### Pond Factory governance
 The Governance Board will manage the deployed instance of the Pond Factory smart contract and will decide on:
 - Applicable lending pond parameters
-- Backstop potentially fraudulent ponds
+- Backstop ponds of potentially fraudulent Lenders

 ### Trusted Service Registry governance
 The Governance Board will manage the deployed instance of the global Trusted Service Registry smart contract and will decide on: